2016 Baku GP2 Series round: Feature Race

 Sergey Sirotkin (pictured in 2017) finished second after passing Oliver Rowland for the position on the final lap of the first race.

 The first race began at 12:00 Azerbaijan Time (UTC+4) on 18 June.
 The weather at the start were hot with an air temperature of 29 C and a track temperature of 46 C. At the outset, Giovinazzi made a slow start and fell to fifth.
 Matsushita took the lead and maintained the position into the first corner.
 Sirotkin fell from third to seventh.
 A multi-car collision occurred at the first turn when Gasly attempted to overtake Nato on the outside.
 But, as the amount of room alongside the inside barrier was reduced, the two drivers made contact.
 Nato was sent into a spin, and as Gasly drove slowly away from the corner, Canamasas went into the rear of his car.
 Kirchhöfer drove into Lynn and Latifi was caught up in the incident.
 With the exception of Nato, all drivers retired from the race because of the damage sustained to their cars.
 Sirotkin battled a Racing Engineering car in turn five but made contact with him, damaging the front wing's left endplate.
-The incident prompted the deployment of the safety car, which entered pit lane at the start of the third lap to allow racing to continue.
+To allow the stricken cars to be removed from the turn one run-off area, the incident prompted the deployment of the safety car, which entered pit lane at the start of the third lap to allow racing to continue.
 Marciello passed Matsushita for first at the first corner by slipstreaming him, although the latter reclaimed the position with a pass on Marciello on the start/finish straight by drafting behind him.